 In what ways have your way of doing therapy changed over the past five or ten years, and why?

 My work is smoother and more integrated.
 And I am more myself in the process.

 What are you struggling to learn as a teacher and therapist right now?

-Would you like to say something directly to the Finnish audience about the event?
+Would you like to say something directly to the Swedish audience ahead of the event?

 I want to wish my Swedish colleagues all the best.
 These are scary times.
 Remember to focus on what you can do rather than worrying about things we can’t control.
 Just three 10 minute periods of meditations on gratitude each day will significantly boost your immune system.
 I have just returned home from Norway and am incredibly grateful to have arrived safely and in a healthy state.
 I am extremely grateful that we have the internet and secure sites so we can see our patient’s remotely.
 I am also grateful for some down time to rest and reflect.
 We all tend to work a great deal.
 Slowing down is a good thing.
 I hope the virus will die down and our plans to get together in late summer will materialize.